Negative pressure in shear thickening band of a dilatant fluid: Numerical Simulation

-By the simulations of the Taylor-Couette flow, we can observe the dynamics of the thickened band; starting from the uniform relaxed state, the thickening regions first appear near the inner rod, where the shear rate is large.
+By the simulations of the Taylor-Couette flow, we can observe the dynamics of the thickened band; starting from the uniform relaxed state, the thickening regions first appear {in the initial transient time} near the inner rod, where the shear rate is large.
 Then, some of the regions extend outwards, but eventually only one of them remains and reaches the outer cylinder.
 When the band reaches the outer cylinder, the flow decelerates.
 Then, it starts flowing again because the external stress is not large enough to keep the whole band in the thickened state.
-As the system starts flowing, the thickened band breaks in the outer regions, then the flow accelerates further until the shear stress causes thickening in the broken part of the band.
+As the system starts flowing, the thickened band breaks in the outer regions, then the flow accelerates further until the shear stress causes thickening in the broken part of the band. {During the oscillation cycle, only a part of thickening band disappears, but the rest remains thickened.}

-\paragraph*{Discussions.}
+\section{Discussions}

-The results of our numerical simulations and experiments are consistent and show that the thickening band distinctly has two types of segments: the positive pressure segment extending along the compressive direction of the shear flow and the negative pressure segment along the tensile direction.
-The remarkable finding is that the negative pressure segment is dominant in the shear thickening domain of the medium in the Taylor-Couette flow.
+The results of our numerical simulations and experiments are consistent and show that the thickening band distinctly has two types of segments: the positive pressure segment extending along the compressive direction of the shear flow and the negative pressure segment along the tensile direction. {The remarkable finding is that the negative pressure segment of the shear thickening domain is dominant in volume when the medium exhibits the shear thickening oscillation {in the Taylor-Couette flow.}}